Our Team

 Our volunteer-based board is comprised of a diverse group of environmentally-minded members of the SCC community who are dedicated to a green future for all.

-Rod Diridon, Sr. – Immediate Past Chair
+Rod Diridon, Sr. – Past Chair

 Rod Diridon, Sr. is the Emeritus Executive Director of the Mineta Transportation Institute.
 He is known as the “father” of modern transit service in Silicon Valley and chaired more than 100 international, national, state, and local programs most related to sustainability.
 Rod chaired the SCCLCV Board from 1995 to 2015 and is a Life and Muir Society Member of the Sierra Club.
 He has driven electric cars since 1996 and his home’s solar array is net-positive to the grid.
 His B.S. in Accounting and a MSBA in Statistics are from San Jose State University and he served two combat tours as a naval officer in Vietnam.
 He has 2 successful children, 4 grandchildren and is married to Dr. Gloria Duffy, President and CEO of the Commonwealth Club of California.
 His political career began in 1971 as the youngest person ever elected to the Saratoga City Council.
 He completed 5 terms, chaired 6 times, both the Santa Clara County Board of Supervisors and Transit Board.
 He chaired 9 successful rail system development project boards including CalTrain, Guadalupe Light Rail, Fremont/ South Bay BART.
 Rod was appointed in 2001 and 2005 by then Governors Davis and Schwarzenegger to the California High Speed Rail Authority Board and is chair emeritus.
 He is chair emeritus of the American Public Transportation Association (APTA) and the High Speed and Intercity Rail Committee and National High Speed Rail Corridors´ Coalition.
 He is frequently asked to provide legislative testimony on sustainability.
 Silicon Valley’s main train station was rededicated the San Jose Diridon Station upon his 1994 retirement from elected office.

-Terry Trumbull – Vice Chair
+Terry Trumbull – Endorsement Chair

 Terry Trumbull is Co-Founder of the Santa Clara County League of Conservation Voters.
 He has served as its Endorsement Chair since 1992.
 Terry has been an environmental attorney since 1971 and served on a number of public service appointments.
 Most notably, Terry served as the full-time Chair of the California Waste Management Board.
 He was also instrumental in the development of the nation’s first air and water pollution control regulations for the U.S. Environmental Protection Agency in Washington D.C.
 Terry teaches Environmental Law and Policy at San Jose State University and currently serves on 3 government commissions.
 Terry has an Economics degree from UC Davis and a J.D. from Georgetown.